2017 Board of Directors' Report

 The Board is regularly updated on significant litigation matters.
 As a result, at each meeting the Board receives an update on the Økokrim criminal charges and investigation as well as related civil claims.
-See note 21 to the Consolidated Financial Statements for further details and section "Events after the Balance Sheet Date" below.
+See note 21 to the Consolidated Financial Statements for further details.

 In accordance with its counter-cyclical investment strategy, the Company has over the past couple of years added substantial amounts of data to its multi-client library at attractive unit cost through both organic and inorganic investments.
 This should, in combination with an efficient cost base, strong balance sheet and flexible business model, put TGS in a unique position to continue enhancing its status as the world's leading multi-client geophysical company in the years to come.